brewpirate/the-dirt/README.md

 ## Requirements

-~~1.Data is loaded from The Dyrt's autocomplete endpoint as a user types a query into the search input.~~ 2.
-Each time a user's mouse enters the dropdown menu an analytics event is logged with an updated list of the results.
+1. Data is loaded from The Dyrt's autocomplete endpoint as a user types a query into the search input.
+2. Each time a user's mouse enters the dropdown menu an analytics event is logged with an updated list of the results.
 3. When a user selects a campground from the dropdown menu, the campground is loaded and some basic information is displayed.

 ### Extra Credit